stpn48/school-clock/README.md

 [] - rework fonts
 [x] - fix progress bar background animation
-[] - move the show progress bar option to the select as an off option
+[] - move the show progress bar option to the select as an off option [] - allow only mono fonts when the progress bar variant is text